-OTEGO, MI – Safari Circuits, a subsidiary of Waséyabek, announced it has acquired the former LaCroix Grand Rapids manufacturing plant.
-The acquisition reverses a decision by the previous owner to close the plant and lay off all salaried and hourly workers.
-Terms were not disclosed.
+OTEGO, MI – Safari Circuits, a subsidiary of Waséyabek, has acquired the former LaCroix Grand Rapids manufacturing plant.
+Previously, the facility was scheduled to close under its former owner.
+As a result, all salaried and hourly employees faced layoffs.
+However, this acquisition reverses that decision.
+Financial terms of the deal were not disclosed.

 The former LaCroix plant is located at 1655 Michigan St. NE.
 The staff designs and manufactures electronic equipment and industrial (IoT) solutions for clients in the automotive, industrial, construction, aerospace, defense, and healthcare industries.